Abduwali Ablet

-Abduwali Ablet (阿布都外力·阿布来提 (Ābùdūlāwàilì Ābùláití); born 17 April 1987) is a Chinese footballer who currently plays for Chinese club Xinjiang Alar 359.
+Abduwali Ablet (阿布都外力·阿布来提 (Ābùdūlāwàilì Ābùláití); born 17 April 1987) is a Chinese footballer.

 Club career

 Abduwali played for China League Two club Xinjiang Sport Lottery between 2006 and 2008.
 On 18 March 2011, he joined Chinese Super League side Shenzhen Ruby along with his teammate Dilmurat Batur and Yehya Ablikim.
 He made his senior debut on 29 April 2011 in a 2–0 away defeat against Hangzhou Greentown.
 Abduwali gained 8 league appearances in his debut season, however, Shenzhen Ruby relegated to the second tier by finishing the last place of the league.

 Abduwali transferred to another Super League club Henan Jianye in February 2012.
 On 25 March, he made his debut for Henan in a 3–0 away league defeat against Guangzhou Evergrande.
-In September 2014, Abduwali was suspended temporary by the Chinese Football Association due to a positive sample test for Clenbuterol, which maybe result by mistaking beef with Clenbuterol.
+In September 2014, Abduwali was suspended temporary by the Chinese Football Association due to a positive sample test for Clenbuterol, which may be the result of mistaking beef with Clenbuterol.
 He returned to field without charge in the 2015 season.